 6. Rattlesnake plant (Goeppertia insignis)

-The Rattlesnake Plant (previously known as Calathea lancifolia) comes with vibrant, lance-shaped leaves and an spotted design.
+The Rattlesnake Plant (previously known as Calathea lancifolia) comes with vibrant, spotted leaves.
 Its dark green spots set against a lighter green background, resemble the distinctive pattern of a rattlesnake’s skin, and the undulating edges of the leaves further accentuate this resemblance.

 As if the top side of the leaves wasn’t enough, the undersides are a brilliant purple hue that adds more contrast to the plant’s overall appearance.
 The Rattlesnake Plant’s leaves also exhibit nyctinastic behavior, folding upwards at night to reveal their purple underside, and unfurling again during the day.